-A senior Israeli military intelligence analyst revealed Tuesday that the Syrian government, led by President Bashar al-Assad, had deployed chemical weapons on the Syrian people several times in recent weeks.
+On Tuesday, a senior Israeli military intelligence analyst revealed that the Syrian government, led by President Bashar al-Assad, had deployed chemical weapons on the Syrian people several times in recent weeks.

 "The regime has increasingly used chemical weapons," said Brig.
 Gen. Itai Brun, research commander in the intelligence directorate of the Israeli Defense Forces, in a statement.